 Pro Tip #8: Respond to Audit Requests Honestly but Carefully

 During your audit, Oracle gives you access to the Oracle LMS portal.
 The audit portal includes a questionnaire about your company and your environment.
-At first it begins with harmless questoins inquiring about your company size, industry, employees, etc….
+At first, it begins with harmless questions inquiring about your company size, industry, employees, etc….
 However, it quickly turns to more prying questions about your Oracle usage, diving into virtualization, high availability, and disaster recovery requirements, often opening the door to usage scrutiny.

 In addition to the questionnaire, you will also have to complete a worksheet on every Oracle product you own, known as the Oracle Server Worksheet or OSW.
 Prepare to spend some time on this worksheet, especially if you have a lot of licenses and different products.
 A licensing expert can come in handy in filling out this sheet correctly.
-We find that Column ‘H’ [Options in Use] and ‘I’ [Management Packs in Use] give our customers the most amount of trouble.
+We find that Columns ‘H’ [Options in Use] and ‘I’ [Management Packs in Use] give our customers the most amount of trouble.
 Filling out this sheet inaccurately will raise flags for Oracle to investigate further.

 Pro Tip #9: Reconcile the Scripts with Your Worksheet

 Think of the script results as an answer key to your worksheet.
 If one doesn’t match the other, Oracle will look at this as a warning sign.
 Maybe you don’t know what products you own, where or how they are deployed, or possibly all of the above.
-They’ll use this worksheet to their advantage to target areas maybe not be included in the negotiated scope of your audit to uncover other compliance issues.
+They’ll use this worksheet to their advantage to target areas that may not be included in the negotiated scope of your audit to uncover other compliance issues.

 Audit Findings